 Intestinal metaplasia is a condition in which the cells that create the lining of your stomach are changed or replaced.
 The replacement cells are similar to the cells that create the lining of your intestines.
 It’s considered a precancerous condition.

-One theory is that this change may be caused by a type of bacteria called H. pylori bacteria.
-This type of bacteria may change parts of some foods into chemicals that cause the stomach cells to change.
+One theory is that this change may be caused by a type of bacteria called Helicobacter pylori (H. pylori).
+This type of bacteria may turn parts of some foods into chemicals that cause the stomach cells to change.

 While some people may have acid reflux problems or symptoms relating to an H. pylori infection, intestinal metaplasia is primarily asymptomatic.
 This means that there aren’t any visible symptoms related to this condition.
 It’s discovered by screenings through endoscopy procedures and biopsies.